Worms Ultimate Mayhem: Gameplay

-As with all previous 3D Worms games, Worms Ultimate Mayhem features a 3D, turn-based artillery strategy that allows player to move freely in all directions.
+As with all previous 3D Worms games, Worms Ultimate Mayhem features a 3D, turn-based artillery strategy that allows players to move freely in all directions.
 In the game lobby, players are able to choose from a wide variety of different weapons and use them when the game starts.
 At the start of the game, each player takes control of a team of worms.
 Due to the game's turn-based nature, each player controls one worm at a time within a set time limit; when the time limit expires, the worm fires a weapon, or the worm takes damage for any reason, the player's turn ends and game proceeds to the next player's turn.

 The objective of the game is to eliminate all of the enemy team worms.
-There are two ways that a worm can be eliminated.
+There are two ways a worm can be eliminated.
 The simplest, usual way is to deplete the worm of its health using any of the weapons available; some weapons provide the ability to push or knock back worms.
 The other, faster way is to knock the worm into the water, causing it to die as soon as it comes there.
 Once all worms from a team are eliminated, that team is out of play.
 The last team with worms left standing is the winner.

 Multiplayer gameplay allows for up to four players, online or locally, where they can choose from a few different game modes, such as Statue Defend, Homelands, and Deathmatch.
 In the classic Deathmatch game mode, the objective is simply to eliminate all opposing team worms.
 In Homelands, each team is given a home base and can only collect crates from the middle area, though the objective is the same as in Deathmatch.
 Statue Defend is similar to Homelands, but every time a worm dies, it will respawn in full health within its team's base, and there are also bird statues in each base, so the objective is to destroy all opponents' bird statues.

 Single-player gameplay allows players to test their skill against AI opponents through a set of game modes, where they can also learn to familiarize themselves with the environment and the surrounding.
 These game modes include a tutorial series, a story mode and a challenge mode, all carried over from Worms 4: Mayhem, as well as a remastered Worms 3D campaign mode.
 Players can earn coins and unlock items for purchase in the shop through single-player gameplay.